qingqing-DA/Data-SQL/project2/README.md

 Validates user credentials securely.

-Prevents authentication bypass techniques such as:
+Prevents authentication bypass techniques such as:' OR '1'='1

-' OR '1'='1

 3. Search Users by First and/or Last Name

-Supports searching by:

-First name only

-Last name only

-Both first & last name
+Supports searching by:First name only and Last name only, and Both first & last name Case-insensitive matching.

-Case-insensitive matching.

 4. Search Users by User ID